 Michelle: No, they can stay down here.
 This is fun.

 Jesse: Hey, don't worry.
-(Sweetly, kneeling beside the couch) So you want to adopt, huh?
+(Sweetly, kneeling beside the couch) So you want to

 Becky: Yeah.